damianhakert/damianhakert.github.io/source/posts/2016-10-07-8-dot-12-cycle-analytics-webcast.html.md

 We also launched [Global Code Search][code-search] for GitLab Enterprise Edition (EE).
 If you're running Elasticsearch on your
 GitLab EE instance, you can now search through all the code on your server.

-In this webcast, we walk through our vision and demo some of the key features from [GitLab 8.12][8.12].
+In this webcast, we walk through our vision, and demo some of the key features from [GitLab 8.12][8.12].

 <!-- more -->